A Gentleman in Moscow: Observations of life in the Soviet Union

-The Count's experiences with the various forces of the Revolution, the Soviet state, and foreign guests provide opportunities for reflection on different historic moments through the Cold War.
+The Count's experiences with the various forces of the Revolution, the Soviet state, and of the early revolutionary Soviet era to the beginning of the Cold war.
+The Count discovers several aspects of the new Russia by the chances given by Nina in seeing the outdoors and of the actions of the Soviet government upon the hotel.
 The Count's views are particularly affected by the experience of his childhood friend after being asked to censor one of Chekhov's letters, which culminates alongside Sofia's artistry in the climax of the book.

 Food and drink

 Many events in the book take place in the hotel's public areas, particularly at the Metropol's main restaurant, the Boyarsky, the hub of the Count's social activity.
 His interactions with other characters often center around food and beverage choices.
 Many classic French and world wines are mentioned in the book.
 Châteauneuf-du-Pape is especially key to the storyline.

 Analysis

 Towles's approach in A Gentleman in Moscow was described as a "gorgeous sleight of hand" by The New York Times:

 What saves the book is the gorgeous sleight of hand that draws it to a satisfying end, and the way he chooses themes that run deeper than mere sociopolitical commentary: parental duty, friendship, romance, the call of home.
 Human beings, after all, 'deserve not only our consideration but our reconsideration' – even those from the leisured class.
 Who will save Rostov from the intrusions of the state if not the seamstresses, chefs, bartenders, and doormen?
 In the end, Towles's greatest narrative effect is not the moments of wonder and synchronicity but the free transformation of these peripheral workers, over decades, into confidants, equals, and, finally, friends.
 With them around, a life sentence in these gilded halls might make Rostov the luckiest man in Russia.